mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Improvements

 * **DevOps Console configuration**
     DevOps Console uses now the routes `healtz` and `ready` as defined by Mia Platform standard.
+Logs are managed on LC-39.

 * **Horizontal Launcher Menu**
     You do not have anymore to open the hamburger menu to switch from an area to another: now the **Launcher Menu is horizontal and always visible** in each section of DevOps Console.